Slavery and the Slave Trade

 Where evidence of the slave trade voyages exists in Scotland it is generally through court cases.
 For example, four cases involving owners of ships engaged in the slave trade, which were heard in the High Court of Admiralty in Scotland are: Daniel v Graham, 1721 (NRS reference AC9/718), Clark v Inglis, 1727 (NRS reference AC9/1022), Horseburgh v Bogle, 1727 (NRS reference AC9/1042) and Alexander v Colhoun & Company, 1762 (NRS reference CS228/A/3/19).
 The records of the Horseburgh v Bogle case are important as they give very detailed information about the way in which the slave trade was carried out in the early eighteenth century.
 There are more than 70 items including financial records, witness statements and other legal papers providing evidence of the export of 'guinea goods' from Britain to Africa, the role of the ship's surgeon as supercargo in purchasing slaves for transportation, and his contract with the Scottish merchants who backed the venture.

 Following the union of parliaments in 1707, Scotland gained formal access to the transatlantic slave trade.
-Scottish merchants became increasingly involved in the trade and Scottish planters (especially sugar and tobacco) began to settle in the colonies, generating much of their wealth through slave labour.
-Evidence of the acquisition of slaves from slave traders and other slave owners can be found among the Estate and plantation records and the Business records of merchants and slave owners.
+Scottish merchants became increasingly involved in the trade and Scottish planters (especially sugar and tobacco) began to settle in the colonies, generating much of their wealth through enslaved labour.
+Evidence of the acquisition of enslaved individuals from slave traders and other enslavers can be found among the Estate and plantation records and the Business records of merchants and individuals involved in enslavement.

-Researching specific slaves or former slaves in Scotland
+Researching specific enslaved persons or former enslaved persons in Scotland

-It is usually time-consuming to find information about any individuals in Scotland who lived prior to mid-19th century, but there may be opportunities for researching slaves or former slaves in Scotland.
-Church attendance for slaves was not allowed in most colonies on the grounds that baptism might have prompted slaves to claim their right to freedom as Christians.
-Once in Scotland, however, many slaves were allowed to be baptised, and evidence of this should be in old parish registers of baptisms.
-At the point of baptism slaves or former slaves often took the surnames of their masters, which should be borne in mind when searching baptismal registers.
-Released slaves were also allowed to marry and you may find an entry for their marriage in the old parish registers of marriages.
+It is usually time-consuming to find information about any individuals in Scotland who lived prior to mid-19th century, but there may be opportunities for researching enslaved or former enslaved individuals in Scotland.
+Church attendance for enslaved individuals was not allowed in most colonies on the grounds that baptism might have prompted enslaved individuals to claim their right to freedom as Christians.
+Once in Scotland, however, many enslaved people were allowed to be baptised, and evidence of this should be in old parish registers of baptisms.
+At the point of baptism enslaved or former enslaved individuals often took the surnames of their enslavers, which should be borne in mind when searching baptismal registers.
+Released enslaved people were also allowed to marry and you may find an entry for their marriage in the old parish registers of marriages.

-In correspondence (social letters) and household records of families which owned slaves you might find letters or diaries referring to household slaves or accounts for things purchased for them.
-They sometimes also contain copies of wills, which might reveal if any slaves lived in the household and whether they were bequeathed themselves or were the recipients of the bequests.
-Lists of slaves are occasionally found in estate collections and these vary in the amount of detail they give, but they usually include the names of the slave, their age, any other family members and sometimes origin and medical condition.
+In correspondence (social letters) and household records of families which enslaved people you might find letters or diaries referring to household enslaved individuals or accounts for things purchased for them.
+They sometimes also contain copies of wills, which might reveal if any enslaved people lived in the household and whether they were bequeathed themselves or were the recipients of the bequests.
+Lists of enslaved individuals are occasionally found in estate collections and these vary in the amount of detail they give, but they usually include the names of the enslaved person, their age, any other family members and sometimes origin and medical condition.

-Some former slaves were employed as apprentices with tradesmen.
+Some former enslaved individuals were employed as apprentices with tradesmen.
 To find out more about the different types of trade records, read our guide to crafts and trades.

 In the late-eighteenth century there was a tax on some categories of servants in Scotland and surviving tax rolls for these are held by the NRS, arranged by burghs and counties and then by household, with the names of the servants and sometimes their jobs (NRS reference E326/5 and E326/6).
 For more details read our guide to taxation records.

-After their release (or successful escape), some former slaves joined the Army.
-Muster rolls list new recruits and might mention any former slaves that joined.
+After their release (or successful escape), some former enslaved people joined the Army.
+Muster rolls list new recruits and might mention any former enslaved persons that joined.
 Searching them can be an arduous and time-consuming task, so you should ideally know the regiment the individual served in and their complete name.
 For more information on muster rolls, see our guide on military records.

 Until the abolition of slavery, the release of slaves was formalised through a 'manumission' (a legal document granting the slave his or her freedom).
 Manumissions are contained within the papers of the Colonial Office and Foreign Office, held at The National Archives (TNA) - see below under United Kingdom government sources.

-Not much is known about how former slaves integrated in Scottish society, how they felt about and utilised their freedom.
-This is because there are very few first-hand accounts in Scottish archives left by former slaves.
+Not much is known about how former enslaved persons integrated in Scottish society, how they felt about and utilised their freedom.
+This is because there are very few first-hand accounts in Scottish archives left by former enslaved people.
 However, some individuals were well-known in Scotland at their time, such as George Dale, who was transported against his will from Africa, aged about eleven and ended up in Scotland after an unusual career as a plantation cook and crewman on a fighting ship.
 In 1789, during the time of the French Revolution, The Society for the Purpose of Effecting the Abolition of the African Slave Trade gathered evidence like George Dale's life story for the anti-slavery abolitionist cause (NRS reference GD50/235).
-You can read a transcript of this document in our news feature on George Dale on the National Archives of Scotland website.
+You can read a transcript of this document in the feature on George Dale on the Learning section of this website.

-Between 1756 and 1778 three cases reached the Court of Session in Edinburgh whereby runaway slaves attempted to obtain their freedom.
-A central argument in each case was that the slave, having been bought in the colonies, had been subsequently baptised by sympathetic church ministers in Scotland.
+Between 1756 and 1778 three cases reached the Court of Session in Edinburgh whereby fugitives of slavery attempted to obtain their freedom.
+A central argument in each case was that the enslaved person, having been bought in the colonies, had been subsequently baptised by sympathetic church ministers in Scotland.
 The three cases were Montgomery v Sheddan (1756), Spens v Dalrymple (1769) and Knight v Wedderburn (1774-77).
 The last case was the only one decided by the Court.
 James Montgomery (formerly 'Shanker', the property of Robert Sheddan of Morrishill in Ayrshire) died in the Edinburgh Tolbooth before the case could be decided.
 David Spens (previously 'Black Tom', belonging to Dr David Dalrymple in Methill in Fife) sued Dalrymple for wrongful arrest but Dalrymple died during the suit.
-Joseph Knight sought the freedom to leave the employment of John Wedderburn of Bandean, who argued that Knight, even though he was not recognised as a slave, was still bound to provide perpetual service in the same manner as an indentured servant or an apprenticed artisan (see Court of Session cases below).
+Joseph Knight sought the freedom to leave the employment of John Wedderburn of Bandean, who argued that Knight, even though he was not recognised as a enslaved individual, was still bound to provide perpetual service in the same manner as an indentured servant or an apprenticed artisan (see Court of Session cases below).

 The abolition movement

-Many individual Scots were involved in the movement to abolish slavery or helped runaway slaves in Scotland in their quest for freedom.
-The Church of Scotland and other churches were also involved in the petitioning of parliament to abolish the slave trade in the late-eighteenth century and early-nineteenth century and individual church ministers baptised slaves in order to aid their attempts to gain freedom.
-The Court of Session cases challenging the status of slavery in Scotland reveal that local people helped runaway slaves – see under Court of Session cases.
+Many individual Scots were involved in the movement to abolish slavery or helped fugitives of slavery in Scotland in their quest for freedom.
+The Church of Scotland and other churches were also involved in the petitioning of parliament to abolish the slave trade in the late-eighteenth century and early-nineteenth century and individual church ministers baptised enslaved individuals in order to aid their attempts to gain freedom.
+The Court of Session cases challenging the status of slavery in Scotland reveal that local people helped fugitives of slavery – see under Court of Session cases.
 The NRS and SCAN online catalogues and the National Register of Archives can be used to some extent to search for material about the abolition movement and leading abolitionist figures, such as William Dickson of Moffat and William Wilberforce.
 See under 'Searching the NRS, SCAN and NRAS online catalogues' below.
 Researchers into the abolition movement in Scotland should refer to Iain Whyte, Scotland and the Abolition of Black Slavery, 1756-1838 (Edinburgh University Press, 2006).

 Court of Session cases

 The Court of Session, Scotland’s supreme civil court, heard some cases concerning the commercial and property-owning aspects of the slave trade.
-Three cases concerning the status of slaves in Scotland also survive among the unextracted processes of the court in the NRS, as follows:
+Three cases concerning the status of enslaved people in Scotland also survive among the unextracted processes of the court in the NRS, as follows:

 Montgomery v Sheddan, 1756

 Among the petitions, declarations and other submissions by Sheddan and Montgomery in Court of Session (NRS reference CS234/S/3/12) there survives the bill of sale from Joseph Hawkins, Fredricksburg, to Robert Sheddan of ‘One Negroe boy named Jamie’ (9 March 1750).
-To read more, see the feature on the Montgomery slavery case on the National Archives of Scotland (NAS) website.
+To read more, see the feature on the Montgomery slavery case on the Learning section of this website.

 Spens v Dalrymple, 1769